 - We’ve done the Lone Star Class (table seating) both times but I hear standard is just as enjoyable.
 You just don’t have the table or souvenir mug.
 We still use our mugs for hot chocolate.

 - Get there early so you can see the previous train pull into the station.
 It’s exciting!

 - Wear your PJs if you want.
-Chad & I didn’t but B did and there were many adults dressed in PJs.
+My husband & I didn’t but B did.
+There are many adults dressed in PJs.

 - They have a photographer at the station to take pictures and a gift shop.

 - There are concessions available at the station. (hamburgers, nachos, etc.)

 - Palestine is about 3 hours away from Houston.
 There is a small selection of hotels in the area.
 We’ve stayed at the Holiday Inn Express.
 It’s not a very big town.

 *Please check the website for current dates, times & pricing*